DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update to 1.2.177-602

-- Add the local control annotation via the deepAnnotation pipe
+- Minor: Adding the local control annotation (WGS + WES) via the deepAnnotation pipe.
+These annotations will be used downstream for filtering variants from the reduced control coverage settings in the WGS samples.

 * Version update to 1.2.177-601

-- Fix the control-tumor column swap bug
+- Major: Fix the control-tumor column swap bug

 * Version update to 1.2.177